 10. Mario Golf

-Just like in the excellent Mario Tennis, the Game Boy Color version of Mario Golf is a role-playing game as well as an excellent arcade-style tennis game.
-Its story mode features several characters who aren’t found in the Mushroom Kingdom, giving it a distinct personality compared to more recent Mario sports games that only feature the classic recognizable heroes.
-Using the Nintendo 64’s Transfer Pak, the game can also be connected to its console counterpart for additional features, and a version of the game is also available as a download for Nintendo 3DS.
+The Game Boy Color version of Mario Golf gives the fantastic Mario Tennis a run for its money.
+Play it in role-playing mode or as an excellent arcade-style tennis game.
+Its story mode features several characters who aren’t found in the Mushroom Kingdom, giving it a unique feel compared to more recent Mario sports games that stick with the classic, recognizable heroes.
+The game can also be connected to its console counterpart for additional features, using the Nintendo 64’s Transfer Pak.
+A version of the game is also available as a download for Nintendo 3DS.

 11. Super Mario Bros.
 Deluxe

-Super Mario Bros. is a timeless classic that didn’t really need any sort of upgrade, but it got a few new bells and whistles when it came to Game Boy Color.
-Some of the colors have been changed, but it still looks bright and vibrant on the Game Boy Color’s screen.
-For anyone who fondly remembered the NES original, they’ll be able to enjoy the Deluxe version, bringing back waves of nostalgia and memories of a different era.
-For newcomers, the perfect platforming and level design of the game will still make it a classic, and far more replayable than some of the “New” Super Mario Bros. that came later.
+Super Mario Bros. is a timeless classic that didn’t really need to be updated, but Game Boy Color decided to pack in some additional trimmings anyway.
+Some of the colors are now different, making it look extra bright and vibrant on the Game Boy Color’s screen.
+Fans of the NES original will appreciate the Deluxe version for nostalgic reasons if nothing else.
+But there’s plenty for newcomers to love, too – the perfect platforming and level design of the game make it an enjoyable game to play.
+It’s definitely more replayable than some of the “New” Super Mario Bros. that came later.

 12. Pokemon Pinball

-What better way to make use of a two-button console than with a game that only uses two buttons?
+There’s simply no better way to make use of a two-button console than with a game that only uses two buttons.
 Pokémon Pinball is a themed pinball game that can be played the traditional way with a focus on getting the maximum score before running out of balls.
-It also has more Pokémon-specific features, however, with players able to capture monsters and even evolve them through proper pinball play.
+However, it also has more Pokémon-specific features, with players able to capture monsters and even evolve them through proper pinball play.
 It’s one of the more successful spinoffs in a series that has certainly seen its fair share, and while it won’t keep players busy for as long as the main role-playing games, it’s still worth checking out.